Commercial real estate in Mexico: overview

 Another structure used to invest in real estate is for a trust to issue certificados de capital de desarrollo (CECADES) under a trust agreement.
 The CECADES are designed to be acquired by public offer by Mexican pension funds (AFORES) and other institutional investors.
 The trust issues CECADES which are acquired by investors through the Mexican Stock Exchange (Bolsa Mexicana de Valores).
 The proceeds are then considered part of the trust estate to invest in promoted companies.

-The Mexican equivalent of REITS are Fideicomisos de Infraestructura y Bienes Raíces (FIBRAs), introduced in 2004 through a reform of the Income Tax Law.
+The Mexican equivalent of REITs are FIBRAs, introduced in 2004 through a reform of the Income Tax Law.
 FIBRAs grant tax benefits to real estate developers who construct or purchase real estate.
 A FIBRA structure can be implemented through a trust or a Mexican stock company, in the latter case it is called a Sociedad de Inversion en Bienes Raices (SIBRA).
-Last year (2011), the first FIBRA was launched on the Mexican Stock Exchange and more are expected to launch in the near future.
+The first FIBRA was launched on the Mexican Stock Exchange in 2011.

-Institutional investors, like banks or insurance companies, mainly invest through the Mexican Stock Exchange or securities like CECADES, and other public securities.
+Institutional investors, such as banks or insurance companies, mainly invest through the Mexican Stock Exchange or securities like CECADES, and other public securities.

 Foreign investors and private equity funds are investing passively in some real estate projects by associating (through different forms of partnership) with domestic participants, who own substantial portions of undeveloped land, have important expertise in the local market or in developing real estate projects.
 Instead of voting restrictions, the investment vehicles are subject to negative controls (alienation) and accountability schemes.